No Country for Old Men (2007)

 No Country for Old Men premiered in competition at the 2007 Cannes Film Festival on May 19.
 The film became a commercial success, grossing $171 million worldwide against a budget of $25 million.
 Critics praised the Coens' direction and screenplay and Bardem's performance, and the film won 76 awards from 109 nominations from multiple organizations; it won four awards at the 80th Academy Awards (including Best Picture), three British Academy Film Awards (BAFTAs), and two Golden Globes.
 The American Film Institute listed it as an AFI Movie of the Year, and the National Board of Review selected it as the best of 2007.
 It is one of only four Western films ever to win the Academy Award for Best Picture (the others being Cimarron in 1931, Dances with Wolves in 1990, and Unforgiven in 1992).

-No Country for Old Men was considered one of the best films of 2007, and many regard it as the Coen brothers' best film.
+No Country for Old Men was considered one of the best films of 2007, and many regard it as the Coen brothers' magnum opus.
 As of December 2021, various sources had recognized it as one of the best films of the 2000s, and as one of the best films of the 21st century.
 The Guardian's John Patterson wrote: "the Coens' technical abilities, and their feel for a landscape-based Western classicism reminiscent of Anthony Mann and Sam Peckinpah, are matched by few living directors", and Peter Travers of Rolling Stone said that it is "a new career peak for the Coen brothers" and "as entertaining as hell".
 In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 You May Also Like.